skdenton/vibranodus/README.md

 ##
 ## Installation Guide

-If you just want to try out the tool, the best way to do that is to use the [Cloud version of InfraNodus](https://infranodus.com).
-We only charge €9 towards development and server costs, and it has more capabilities than the open-source version.
-The cloud version is also connected to multiple AI APIs, such as GPT-3 and BERT sentiment analysis, and can process bigger files faster.

-Note, that due to the limited capacity we cannot provide support for installing the open-source version.
-However, you can post an Issue to this repository and maybe somebody from the community will be able to respond.

-### Run on the cloud
-To run InfraNodus on the cloud, go to [www.infranodus.com](https://infranodus.com).

-### Run directly on your machine
 To use this software you should install Neo4J 3.3.9 on your local computer (up to 3.5 is supported).
 To install Neo4J on a Mac use homebrew (see [Neo4J instructions here](http://www.neo4j.org/download)) or you can also set up a cloud Neo4J instance on AWS or their own cloud service.
 For settings, check out [How to Set Up Neo4J for InfraNodus](https://github.com/noduslabs/infranodus/wiki/Neo4J-Database-Setup).